Find the Cheapest Car Insurance After a DUI (2023)

 You may also face additional, even more serious charges if aggravating factors come into play.
 For example, in Texas, if you’re caught driving under the influence with a child younger than 15 in your vehicle, you’ll also be charged with child endangerment.
 And in any state, if your impaired driving results in someone’s death, you could face manslaughter or even murder charges.

-A DUI charge can remain on your driving record for five to 10 years.
+A DUI charge typically can remain on your driving record for five to 10 years.
 Depending on where you live, it may even stay on your record indefinitely.

-If you need an SR-22 form, the first step is to call your insurance company and see if it offers them.
-If so, it will add the form to your existing policy and file the document with the state.[2]
+If you need an SR-22 or FR-22 form, the first step is to call your insurance company and see if it offers them.
+If so, it will add the form to your existing policy and file the document with the state.[1]

 However, be aware that each state has its own unique regulations and requirements, so it’s a good idea to contact the DMV to make sure you’ve done everything required of you.